Newborn Screening Tests

 - How Is Infant Screening Procedure Done?

-- How Should You Prepare Baby For The Screening?
+- How Should You Prepare Baby for the Screening?

 - Does Newborn Screening Test Hurt Your Baby?

-- Is Screening For Genetic Disorders Done?
+- Is Screening for Genetic Disorders Done?

 - Test Reports

-- What If There Are Some Problems With The Baby?
+- What If There Are Some Problems With the Baby?

-- Baby Screening And Homebirths
+- Baby Screening and Homebirths

-A newborn baby is sensitive and has to adapt to its new environment after being in the safety of the womb for 9 months.
+A newborn baby is sensitive and has to adapt to its new environment after being in the safety of the womb for nine months.
 Recent developments in science and medicine have allowed doctors to monitor the condition of a baby right from the moment when the first organs start to take shape.
 However, it is very important to have a screening done immediately after the birth of the child in order to ensure good health and early detection of any medical conditions.

 Video: Newborn Screening Tests